What do you do when you want to get away for the weekend, but don’t want to spend a small fortune on accommodation? You go camping.

 This campground is built around a lake, making it a popular choice for campers with a love for water-based sports.
 So if your dog is of the quiet, lazy variety, let them have a nap while you go swimming, fishing, water-skiing, canoeing, windsurfing or sailing.
 However, if they have slightly more energy, you can take them with you as you sightsee, hike and picnic your way around Harvey.

 Chuditch has 24 campsites nestled within a jarrah forest, how is that for tranquillity?
 It’s got river access and all the usual campground amenities like BBQs, picnic tables and camp kitchens.
 So grab a book, maybe a bottle of wine and make your way here for some R&R with your four-legged friend.

 Warner Glen Campground sits right on the banks of Chapman Brook, so campers have access to the brook and river for swimming (and launching canoes and kayaks, but your dog probably can’t join you in that.)
 What they can join you in is walking through all the beautiful surrounds and enjoying the peaceful view over the river.

 Charlie’s Flat is one of a few small campgrounds situated along the picturesque and tranquil Lane Poole Reserve, so if you’re down for some definite downtime with your dog, this is where to go.
 There are 16 campsites suitable for tents, campervans or trailers and the ground is equipped with BBQ pits and tables.

 Want more?
-Here are the best dog-friendly bars in Perth.
+Here are the most beautiful camping spots in WA.